cristhianwb/python-facebook-api/README.rst

 This is a simple facebook API for acessing the Graph API from Facebook.

-To know more abou Facebook Graph API Acess:
+To know more about Facebook Graph API Acess:

 https://developers.facebook.com/docs/graph-api/reference/